 Before goods become waste, we pay a cost to materials, to production & to shipping.
 All the way consuming energy.
 We use them and then pay haul away remainders.
-Waste costs $$.
+Waste costs $$ and contributes to global warming.
 Reducing what comes into the home or business is the first step to waste reduction.
 Reusing is the next step, extending the life of products and avoiding unnecessary re-production.
 Recycling is the last step to recover savings from the loop.

 What is the challenge for Belmont?